Oasis Academy Isle of Sheppey: Secondary curriculum

 is where the students work through examples on their own.

 The lesson is concluded with a plenary, where students are reminded of what they have learnt and to celebrate their achievements.
 SLANT is sit up, lean forward, ask and answer questions, nod your head and track the speaker.

 It offers GCSEs and BTECs as programmes of study for pupils, while students in the sixth form have the option to study from a range of A Levels and further BTECs.
 The school also has a specialism in Business and Enterprise.

 Governance

 OCL- Oasis Community Learning is a multi-academy sponsor that is legally responsible for 48 Oasis Academies.
 The national trust discharges its duties through regional directors.
 Local governance is delivered through an Academy Council.

 Campuses (sites)

-There is a Minster Campus and a Sheerness Campus.
-The project cost 54 million pounds was part of the Kent Building Schools for the Future programme, as the academy specialises in business, enterprise and sport the facilities will also include a media suite and dance studios.
-The contractor was Kier.
+There was a Minster Campus and a Sheerness Campus.The project costed 54 million pounds was part of the Kent Building Schools for the Future programme, as the academy was specialised in business, enterprise and sport the facilities will also include a media suite and dance studios.The contractor was Kier.
 It is built to renewable energy standards aimed at reducing emissions by 60% compared with 2002 building regulations.